gabecano4308/gabecano4308.github.io/_pages/about.md

 About Me
 ======

 My professional career began as a Project Manager for Epic Systems, where I helped hospitals set up the software that their staff use to manage patient information.
 My work was technical-adjacent -- I configured the software on the graphic user interface, but wasn't "coding" like my developer teammates.
 Their work piqued my interest and I craved a new challenge.
-So, I quit my job, spent a month hiking from Duluth to Canada, and completed a Data Science bootcamp!
+So, I quit my job, spent a month hiking from Duluth to Canada, and completed an intensive Data Science bootcamp.

 Fast-forward to today, I've spent the last four years at Deloitte, working on a Fraud Detection engine used by state government agencies across the country.